 - Recreation and sports facilities (but not for major events)

 The above is part of the province’s Phase 2 plan.
 If health conditions continue to stabilize or improve, Phase 3 will happen between June and September.

 Phase 3 and Beyond of BC’s Reopening Plans

-As part of Phase 3, beginning in June 2020, hotels that aren’t currently still operating will likely be allowed to reopen, and parks will likely resume overnight camping operations.
-By July cinemas will hopefully open back up again, and by September children will be allowed back to school, at least to some degree.
+As part of Phase 3, beginning in June 2020, hotels that weren’t still operating were allowed to reopen, and most parks resumed overnight camping operations.
+By July cinemas were opening back up again, and by September children are allowed back to school, at least to some degree.

 To learn more about the plans to reopen the provincial and Vancouver economies, click BC’s Restart Plan.

 Many (but not all) farmers markets in the Lower Mainland are open as of the beginning of May.
 They have lots of special procedures in place to keep people safe, and many of the markets are much smaller than usual, with fewer vendors, but they are open.
 Some markets even offer online pick-up and delivery services.

 Places you can shop at, and where you can find local farmers to support, include those listed below.
 (Note: Exact times and other details are subject to change.)

 - Abbotsford Farm and Country Market – on Saturday mornings in Abbotsford (as of its first day of the season on May 16th).

 - Ambleside Artisan Farmers Market – on Sundays from 10:00 am until 3:00 pm at Ambleside Park in West Vancouver.